About Dr Estelle Paranque

 Dr Estelle Paranque's Research

 Estelle has undertaken archival research in the UK and in France and is an expert on Elizabeth I of England and her relations with France.
-She has also carried out research on other European monarchs including Isabel Clara Eugenia, Governor of the Spanish Netherlands, Henri III of France, Catherine de Médicis, and Elisabeth of Austria, Queen Consort of France.
+She is also an expert on queenship, royal, and diplomatic studies during the sixteenth and seventeenth centuries.
+She has carried out research on other European monarchs including Isabel Clara Eugenia, Governor of the Spanish Netherlands, Henri III of France, Catherine de Médicis, and Elisabeth of Austria, Queen Consort of France.
 Estelle also has research interest in Anglo-French relations during the sixteenth century, monarchical representations in Europe and the Valois kings.

-Elizabeth I of England Through Valois Eyes: Power, Representation and Diplomacy in the Reign of the Queen, 1558-1588 (Palgrave Macmillan, 2018)
+Elizabeth I of England Through Valois Eyes: Power, Representation and Diplomacy in the Reign of the Queen, 1558-1588, sole author, (Palgrave Macmillan, 2019)

 Colonization, Piracy & Trade in Early Modern Europe: The Roles of Powerful Women and Queens, co-editor with Dr Nate Probasco and Professor Claire Jowitt (New York: Palgrave Macmillan, 2017)

-‘Catherine of Medici and her Grandmotherhood: Building Emotional and Political Intergenerational Relationships’ in preparation
+‘Catherine of Medici and her Grandmotherhood: Building Emotional and Political Intergenerational Relationships’, Renaissance Studies Journal, Vol. 34:4 (2020); 412-429.

-‘Royal Representations Through the Warrior and Father Figures in Early Modern Europe’ in Elena Woodacre (ed), History of Monarchy (London: Routledge, forthcoming 2019)
+‘Royal Representations Through the Warrior and Father Figures in Early Modern Europe’ in Elena Woodacre et al (eds.), History of Monarchy (London: Routledge, 2019)

 ‘Queen Elizabeth I and the Elizabethan Court in the French Ambassador’s Eyes’ in Anya Riehl-Bertolet (ed), Queens Matter in Early Modern Studies: Essays in Honor of Professor Carole Levin (New York: Palgrave Macmillan, November 2017)